UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 It's no good deciding to come here in the morning, rocking up to try and get tickets or, more unlikely, an Express Pass.
 Sure, you could try that - but I wouldn't recommend it.
 (And this coming from someone whose travel ethos is to not over plan things.)

-No, to get the most out of any visit to Universal Studios Japan, you best have a game plan beforehand.
+No, to get the most out of any visit to Universal Studios Japan, you should have a game plan beforehand.
 If you do, your visit will be unforgettable.
 Pretty much guaranteed.

-If you don't plan what time you have correctly, you'll come away with a sense of frustration and, even worse, missing the rides and attractions you most wanted to try.
-Keep reading, and together we'll ensure that doesn't happen to you!
+If you don't plan what time you have, you'll come away with a sense of frustration and, even worse, missing out entirely on the rides and attractions you most wanted to try.
+Keep reading, and together we'll ensure that doesn't happen to you.

 Latest deals on places to stay in Universal Studios Japan, Osaka